vski-ai/table/docs.md

 ## Context Menu

 Context Menu is a built-in module.
-It provides methods and intefaces to add menu items (or any compnents) to be rendered in the contex menu.
+It provides methods and interfaces for adding menu items (or any components) to be rendered in the contex menu.

 The default item parent is 'main', the other menu items can specify their names (menu prop) and parents.
-The render callbacks receive menu context with store and placement.
-Placemnet 'outside' means outside table body (ie in clicked on a header).
+The render callbacks receive menu context (MenuContext type) that contains store, placement and other dependecies.
+Placemnet 'outside' means outside table body (ie is clicked on a header).

 The `visibility` callback returns a boolean and used to determine whether to show an item.

-A menu action is called if there are no children.
+A menu action mthod is called if there are no children.

 Here is an example of a menu item that will appear in the main menu, when clicked on table header and when there is a column to work with: